Is Shared Ownership better than renting?

 Another reason some people might be tempted to rent rather than buy – especially those starting out – is that some properties are available to rent fully furnished, meaning you won’t need to spend money on essentials such as furniture and white goods.

-That said, when you buy new with Places for People, many of our homes come with brand-new integrated kitchen appliances – certainly food for thought…
+That said, when you buy new with PfP, many of our homes come with brand-new integrated kitchen appliances – certainly food for thought…

 Deciding which option is best for you

-So, is Shared Ownership better than renting?
+So, is Shared Ownership right for me?
 That’s something only you can decide, based on your unique situation and aspirations, but we hope that by highlighting the benefits of each, you will be better informed about which option is best for you.

 Our Guide to the Shared Ownership process could help you to make up your mind as well.